 The stress of modern life is hard to avoid no matter how much we try.
-Because we can find ourselves in pressure situations all too often it’s important to find ways to cope, and restore your internal calm and balance.
+As we can find ourselves in pressure situations all too often it’s important to find ways to cope, and to restore your internal calm and balance.
 Here are four scientifically proven ways that can help get some zen back in your life:

-1. Pressure as an opportunity
+See pressure as an opportunity

 Instead of seeing pressure as a threat, look at it as an opportunity to challenge yourself.
 When you reframe the pressure of a situation as a challenge, it can change the way you react and the way you feel as a result.
 This can help you to find the motivation and the energy to do your best, and move past the situation.

-4. Diet and breathing
+Diet and breathing

 Coping with pressure often comes down to personal perspective and how much importance you place on the task you are facing.
 However well you perform it, the task isn’t going to affect your worth, or identity.
 There’ll always be other opportunities.
 Focus on the good things that are going on around you, and try not to sweat the other stuff.